A Trophy Hunter Was Killed By A Stray Bullet Just As He Was Taking Aim At A Lion He Planned To Kill

 This marks the third time in recent months that a trophy hunter has been killed while on the hunt.
 Back in August 2017, as The Independent reported at the time, a big-game hunter in Namibia was killed by a charging elephant.
 Jose Monzalvez, of Argentina, was with a group hunting big game, also on a private game reserve, when they set their sights on a herd of elephants.
 Unfortunately for Monzalvez, the elephants apparently also had their own sights on the group, and one of them charged at the group, trampling the Argentine to death.

-Similarly, back in May 2017, as CBS News reported at the time, big-game hunter Theunis Botha was with a group of hunters in Zimbabwe when a group of elephants changed the hunters.
+Similarly, back in May 2017, as CBS News reported at the time, big-game hunter Theunis Botha was with a group of hunters in Zimbabwe when a group of elephants charged the hunters.
 A fellow hunter fatally shot a female that had picked up Botha with her trunk, and she fell on him as she died, crushing him to death.